fuxuemingzhu/MovieLens-Recommender/README.md

 test_size = 0.1
 ```

-In your command line, run ``python main.py``.
+Then run ``python main.py`` in your command line.
 There will be a recommendation model built on the dataset you choose above.

 Note: my code only test on python3, so python3 is prefer.